If you’re looking for the perfect Melbourne weekend getaway, be sure to visit The Bellarine Peninsula!

 Just about everywhere you turn you’re rewarded with a stunning vista or hidden gem.

-Visitors will find pretty seaside towns, historic villages, farmers’ markets, spectacular wineries, and a smorgasbord of water activities.
+Visitors will find pretty seaside towns, historic villages, farmers’ markets, award winning wineries, and a smorgasbord of water activities.

 What’s so amazing about this region, is that it is still relatively unknown outside of Victoria.